Learn how to cook dried rice noodles for all your favorite stir-fry, soup and cold noodle salad recipes!

 - Swish the noodles around briefly to separate

-- Soak the noodles for 6 to 10 minutes, until tender but still chewy
+- Soak the noodles for 6 to 10 minutes* until tender but still slightly firm and chewy.

 - Drain the noodles